Can You Refinance a USDA Loan?

 USDA Streamlined-Assist Refinance

-• You must have made 12 consecutive on-time mortgage payments before starting the refinance process.
+• You must have made 12 consecutive on-time mortgage payments before applying.

-• You can include closing costs and the upfront USDA guaranteed fee into the loan balance.
+• Closing costs and the upfront USDA guaranteed fee can be rolled into the loan balance.

-• You can only remove borrowers from the loan if they have passed away.
-However, you can add anyone to the loan during the refinance.
+• Borrowers can only be removed from the loan if they have passed away, though borrowers can be added during the refinance.

-• There will be no required appraisal on the home unless the Direct Loan borrower receives a subsidy.
+• No appraisal is required unless the Direct Loan borrower receives a subsidy.

-• The home must still be the borrower’s primary residence.
+• The home must remain the borrower’s primary residence.

 USDA Streamlined Refinance

-USDA Streamlined refinance is going to be very similar to a Streamlined-Assist refinance.
-While you won’t need to have your home appraised, you will need to go through a credit and income check.
+The USDA Streamlined refinance is similar to the Streamlined-Assist option — no appraisal is required — but you will need to go through a credit and income check.

-• Your household income must fall within the USDA income limits.
+• Your household income must fall within USDA income limits.

-• You must have held the previous mortgage for at least 12 months before refinancing.
+• You must have held the previous mortgage for at least 12 months.

-• There will be no required appraisal on the home unless the Direct Loan borrower receives a subsidy.
+• No appraisal is required unless the Direct Loan borrower receives a subsidy.

-• You can include closing costs and the upfront USDA guaranteed fee into the loan balance.
+• Closing costs and the upfront USDA guaranteed fee can be rolled into the loan balance.

-• The loan amount must not exceed the original loan amount.
+• The new loan amount cannot exceed the original loan amount.

-• The home must still be the borrower’s primary residence.
+• The home must remain the borrower’s primary residence.

-• Borrowers can be added or removed as long as one of the original borrowers remains on the loan.
+• Borrowers can be added or removed as long as one original borrower remains on the loan.

 USDA Non-Streamlined Refinance

-• Borrowers will need to meet the USDA’s requirements for credit and income.
+• You must meet the USDA’s credit and income requirements.

-• Borrowers must have had their current mortgage for at least 12 months.
+• You must have held your current mortgage for at least 12 months.

 • You must have been current on your mortgage payments for the past 180 days.

-• You can add or remove borrowers, but one of the original borrowers must remain on the loan.
+• Borrowers can be added or removed, but one original borrower must remain on the loan.

-• You can finance the closing costs and upfront guarantee fee into your mortgage.
+• Closing costs and the upfront guarantee fee can be financed into the loan.

 Pros and Cons of Refinancing With the USDA Loan Program